siavash1999/starter-hugo-academic/content/project/vibration/index.md

 Since the beam is cantilevered, all degrees of freedoms (DOFs) of one end of this beam must be bounded.

 # Modeling
-In this section a quick review of abaqus modeling of the mentioned beam will be presented.
+In this section a quick review of ABAQUS modeling of the mentioned beam will be presented.
 Since this report is being written many years later than the actual project, there may be some inaccuracies in it.

-The steps to model in abaqus are as mentioned below:
+The steps to model in ABAQUS are as mentioned below:

 * **Part** (Defining geometry)
 * **Property** (Defining mechanical properties, section and element type)